marcuszucareli/MBA/README.md

 # MBA
-A place to save my class notes and projects developed during my MBA in data science and analytics
+A place to save my projects developed during my MBA in data science and analytics

 # Data Science and Analytics Repository
-The purpose of this repository is to save my class notes and projects developed during my MBA in data science and analytics.
-Share knowlodge is a way to learn more about the subjects we are studying.
+The purpose of this repository is to save the projects I have developed during my MBA in data science and analytics.
+Sharing knowledge is a way to learn more about the subjects we are studying.

-For each subject I will create a page in Notion with my class notes and also build a project related to the topic I'm currently studying.
+For each subject, I will build a project related to the topic I'm currently studying.

 ## Topics
 **1. Cluster**